qpsolvers/qpsolvers/README.md

   - You can [cast squared norms to QP matrices](https://scaron.info/blog/conversion-from-least-squares-to-quadratic-programming.html) and feed the result to [`solve_qp`](https://qpsolvers.github.io/qpsolvers/quadratic-programming.html#qpsolvers.solve_qp).
 - *I have a non-convex quadratic program.
 Is there a solver I can use?*
   - Unfortunately most available QP solvers are designed for convex problems.
-  - CPLEX supports find local or global solutions to non-convex quadratic problems.
+  - CPLEX has methods for solving non-convex quadratic problems to either local or global optimality.
 Notice that [finding global solutions](https://www.gurobi.com/wp-content/uploads/2020-01-14_Non-Convex-Quadratic-Optimization-in-Gurobi-9.0-Webinar.pdf?x58432) can be significantly slower than [finding local solutions](https://link.springer.com/chapter/10.1007/978-1-4613-0263-6_8).
-  - Gurobi supports global solution of non-convex quadratic problems
+  - Gurobi supports global solution of non-convex quadratic problems.
-  - For a free non-convex solver, you can try a nonlinear solver such as [IPOPT](https://pypi.org/project/ipopt/) *e.g.* using [CasADi](https://web.casadi.org/).
+  - For a free non-convex solver, you can try the popular nonlinear solver [IPOPT](https://pypi.org/project/ipopt/) *e.g.* using [CasADi](https://web.casadi.org/).
   - A detailed list on (convex/non-convex) quadratic programming software is provided by [Nick Gould and Phillip Toint](https://www.numerical.rl.ac.uk/people/nimg/qp/qp.html).
 - *I get the following [build error on Windows](https://github.com/qpsolvers/qpsolvers/issues/28) when running `pip install qpsolvers`.*
   - You will need to install the [Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) to build all package dependencies.